StuartMacKay/checklisting/README.rst

     scrapy crawl ebird -a region=PT-11
     scrapy crawl ebird -a region=PT-15

-The settings can also be defined when the crawlers are run using the -S option::
+The settings can also be defined when the scrapers are run using the -S option::

     scrapy crawl ebird -a region=PT-15 -s LOG_LEVEL=DEBUG